yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

 order: 4
 ---

+> **Note:** This website currently only containts the materials for the Fall 2022 offering of the seminar.
+We will update it to contain the Spring materials in the Summer of 2023.
+{: .prompt-warning }

 This website contains the complete materials for Harvard's 2022-2023 offering of CS290, the Seminar on Effective Research Practices & Academic Culture.
 This seminar is mandatory for all entering Computer Science doctoral students.